trackstarhq/react-trackstar-link/README.md

 Set the `sandbox` prop to `true` to include a sandbox WMS in the list of integrations.
 This is useful for testing.

+Use the `buttonId` prop to use multiple instances of `<TrackstarConnectButton`.
+This is useful to have several buttons with different `integrationAllowList`'s to display.
+Each `<TrackstarConnectButton` will need its own unique string for `buttonId`.

 ### Issues/Questions
 Contact us at `support@trackstarhq.com`.